-They make the world to see their identity with the least crack or change, the industry of their hands and nature in the most possible sustainable way in 21st century.
+They make the world to see their identity with the least crack or change, the industry of their hands and nature in the most possible sustainable way in the 21st century.
 Have you ever been to see a museum with antique objects while the objects' manufacturers beside them in the museum?

 This is probably the only living museum of pottery in the world: In the village of Kalpuregan, southeast of Iran, the art of pottery has remained untouched since its first art crafts were made here, several thousands of years ago.
 Kapal is the local name for pottery in Kalpuregan and potters are called Kapal Kashan.